Career, Salary and Education Information

 Communication skills.
 Actuaries must be able to explain complex technical matters to those without an actuarial background.
 They must also communicate clearly through the reports and memos that describe their work and recommendations.

 Computer skills.
 Actuaries must know programming languages and be able to use and develop spreadsheets, databases, and statistical analysis tools.

 Interpersonal skills.
 Actuaries serve as leaders and members of teams, so they must be able to listen to other people's opinions and suggestions before reaching a conclusion.

 Math skills.
 Actuaries quantify risk by using the principles of calculus, statistics, and probability.

 Problem-solving skills.
 Actuaries identify risks and develop ways for businesses to manage those risks.

-In May 2015, the median annual wages for actuaries in the top industries in which they worked were as follows:
+The median annual wages for actuaries in the top industries in which they work are as follows:

 Actuaries will be needed to develop, price, and evaluate a variety of insurance products and calculate the costs of new risks.

 More actuaries also will be needed to help companies manage their own risk, a practice known as enterprise risk management.
 These actuaries help companies adjust their business or investment strategies across all areas of operation.

 Insurance companies will need actuaries to analyze the large amount of information, such as medical or property data, collected from consumers.
 These data will allow insurance companies to develop new products, set competitive prices, predict consumer behavior, and improve projections of future risks and costs.